 - Really far from the runway, keep below 2,000 feet and get the speed below 200 knots.
 Then lower the landing gear (key G) and I deploy full flaps (all three steps, by hitting] three times). - Keep a steady altitude of about 1,000 feet and a speed of "exactly" 150 knots.
-Use the mouse/yoke/elevator to tune the altitude and the engine throttle to tune the speed.
+Use the mouse / yoke / elevator to tune the altitude and the engine throttle to tune the speed.
 (The opposite from the Cessna.) - Try to align with the runway. - When do you know the dive towards the runway must begin?
 For this you need the HUD; the full default HUD with lots of features.
 Look at the picture below.
 When you see the "distance" between the red "0" lines and the runway start is 25% the distance between the red "0" lines and the red "-10" dotted line, it is time to dive, aiming at the runway start.
 (In the picture below, that "distance" is 64%, far too much to start a landing.)

 Let's explain this.
 The two horizontal lines labeled "0" show the horizon line.
 Rather they show where the horizon would be if the Earth was flat.
 When your eyes aim at those "0" lines, you are looking horizontally.
 Look at the dotted red lines labeled "-10".
 A feature on the ground situated there is situated 10° below the ideal horizon.
-In other words: when you look to objects "hidden" by the lines labeled "0", you have to lower your eyes of 10° to look at objects "hidden" by the dotted lines labeled "-10".
-This implies, and it is very important, that a person in a rowboat, "hidden" by the dotted lines labeled "-10", has to rise his eyes up 10° to look at your plane.
-He sees you 10° above the horizon.
+In other words: when you look to objects "hidden" by the lines labeled "-10".
+This implies, and it is very important, that a person in a rowboat, "hidden" by the dotted lines labeled "-10".
 In the picture above, the start of the runway is situated at 64% of the way towards the red "-10" dotted lines.
-That means you have to lower your eyes of 6,4° to look at the runway start.
+That means you have to lower your eyes of $6,4^{\circ}$ to look at the runway start.
 This also means that if you start now to descent towards the runway start, the descent path will be of $6,4^{\circ}$ (too steep).
 So, the HUD allows to measure precisely the angle of the descent path.
 On a jet plane you need an angle of $2,5^{\circ}$ (up to 3°), that is 25% of -10° (up to 30%).

 - Once descending towards the runway start, aim at it using the yoke/mouse.
 And keep 150 knots speed using the engine throttle lever. - Keep measuring the angle between the ideal horizon and the runway start.
-It must keep 2,5° (that is 25% of 10°): - \circ If the angle increases above 2,5°, you are above the desired path and you must loose altitude faster.
+It must keep 2,5°(that is 25% of 10°): - If the angle increases above 2,5°, you are above the desired path and you must loose altitude faster.
 Both decrease the engine power and dive the nose a little. - If the angle decreases below 2,5°, you are under the desired path.
 I wouldn't say you should gain altitude, rather you should loose altitude less fast.
 Both add a little engine power and rise the nose a little. - Once very close to the runway start, do no rounding.
 Don't pull steadily on the yoke like you would for the Cessna 172p.
 Simply let the plane touch the ground immediately, at high speed.
 Let it smash on the runway, so to say.
 All three wheels almost together.
 Just throttle the engine down to minimum.
-(If you try to pull steadily on the yoke and hover over the runway while the plane nose rises steadily, on a F-16 you would scrape the plane rear and probably destroy it.) - Keep the key b down to brake and use the rudder to stay aligned with the runway.
-Make only very little tunings with the rudder, otherwise the plane will tumble on one of its sides.
+(If you try to pull steadily on the yoke and hover over the runway while the plane nose rises steadily, on a F-16 you would scrape the plane rear and probably destroy it.)